Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 It’s often described as logarithmic splitting with linear merging.

-This complexity is slightly slower than linear time, but still very efficient and it’s the backbone of many fast sorting algorithms
+This complexity is slightly slower than linear time but still very efficient, and many fast sorting algorithms run in O(n log n).

 In an O(n²) algorithm, the number of operations grows proportionally to the square of the input size.
 So if you have n elements, you perform roughly n × n operations.